GALAPAGOS ISLANDS ANIMALS: THE STARS OF THE SHOW

 Cute Ghost Crabs are common on Galapagos Islands beaches, recognised by their orange/red body, and long stalk eyes.
 These little crabs burrow in the sand, and move impossibly quickly to catch.
 If you spot little balls of sand on the beach then you know Ghost Crabs are closeby – they make these balls while searching for algae and animal remains to eat.

-There are two different species of hermits: the Galapagos Hermit Crab, and the Semi-Terrestrial Hermit Crab.
+There are two different species of hermits: the endemic Galapagos Hermit Crab, and the Semi-Terrestrial Hermit Crab.
 Hermits are easily identified by the distinctive shell on their back which they use for protection.
 As they grow older they need to move into a larger shell.

-Take either a Galapagos Cruise or Galapagos Land Tour you will undoubtedly come face to face with more wildlife than you can imagine, often at very close quarters as their curiosity gets the better of them.
-Your naturalist guide will be happy to point them out to you, and explain all about the behaviour of each animal.
-With either a professional camera or cellphone you can expect to return home with some amazing shots.
+Take either a Galapagos Cruise or Galapagos Land Tour to come face to face with most of the Galapagos Islands animals that we have talked about in this blog.
+There is more wildlife than you can imagine, often at very close quarters as their curiosity gets the better of them.
+Your naturalist tour guide will be happy to point them out to you, and explain all about the behavior of each animal.
+With either a professional camera or cellphone you'll easily return home with some amazing Galapagos animal shots.

 As you can see there is a wonderful mix of Galapagos Islands animals waiting for you to visit.
 Many can only be found at Galapagos, and have evolved in unique and curious ways.
-Most animals have no fear of humans, so are happy to be up close to tourists, and pose for photos.
-Thanks to all of this, the Galapagos Islands are recognised as one of the best wildlife destinations in the world … so what are you waiting for?
+Most Galapagos animals have no fear of humans, so are happy to be up close to tourists, and pose for photos.
+Thanks to all of this, the Galapagos Islands are recognized as one of the best wildlife destinations in the world … so what are you waiting for?
 Get your vacation planning started today!